Choens/blood-sugars/README.md

  from Nature Precedings, original data: Daly et al. 1998 PMID 9625092")

-She controls her blood glucose levels by using an external supply of insulin which is injected into her body via a "pump" she wears at all times.
+Karen controls her blood glucose levels manually using an external supply of insulin which is injected into her body via a "pump" she wears at all times.
 Maintaining homeostasis requires external tools and conscious maintenance.
-The CGMs compliment other methods of measuing blood glucose levels, such as the classic finger-prick method.
-The finger prick method is actuall MORE accurate than the CGM, but is more involved and is done infrequently thoughout the day.
+The CGMs compliment other methods of measuring blood glucose levels, such as the classic finger-prick method.
+The finger prick method is actuall more accurate than the CGM, but is more involved and is done infrequently thoughout the day.

 Continuous Glucose Monitors such as the Dexcom G4 are revolutionary because they measure interstitial glucose levels roughly every 5 minutes.
 And they do so without the conscious aid or effort of the diabetic.
-Using alarms to notify the T1D of lows and highs can improve blood glucose control AND simplify the life of the T1D.
+Using alarms to notify the T1D of lows and highs can improve blood glucose control and simplify the life of the T1D.
 Correcting glucose imbalances is still a conscious process, but CGMs do simplify and automate part of the monitoring process.